 Here are the steps to making a delicious pea salad with bacon:

-- Defrost the peas under cold water and cook the bacon until crispy and then crumble.
+- Cook the bacon until crispy and then crumble.

 - 8 slices bacon cooked and crumbled

 - 1 tablespoon sugar

 - 2 teaspoons white vinegar or apple cider vinegar